 The reference sound can be obtained by simulation or from direct measurement.
 The result of one assessment method has to comply with the specification of 5.4.

 5.1.1.
-Conditions for simulation
+Simulation method

-For simulation, the reference sound is assessed at a single point in one discrete gear, simulating an acceleration condition assuming an exit speed at vBB equal to 61 km/h.
-The sound compliance is calculated using the results of paragraph 3.2.2.
+For simulation, the reference sound is assessed at a single point in one discrete gear, simulating an acceleration condition assuming an exit speed vBB’ equal to 61 km/h.
+The sound compliance is calculated using the slope results of paragraph 3.2.2.

-If the result of 3.2.2. is not available for the gear specified in paragraph 5.2, the slope of the missing gear can be determined according to paragraphs 2.4., 3.1. and 3.2.
+If the result of slope of 3.2.2. is not available for the gear specified in paragraph 5.2, this slope of the missing gear can be determined according to paragraphs 2.4., 3.1. and 3.2.

 5.1.2.
-Conditions for direct measurement
+Direct measurement method

 For direct measurement, the reference sound is assessed at a single run in an acceleration condition started at line AA’ as specified in paragraph 2.5.
-The gear shall be as specified in paragraph 5.2. for vehicles tested in locked position or in a gear selected position for normal driving as specified by the manufacturer for vehicles tested in non-locked position.
+The gear shall be as specified in paragraph 5.2. for vehicles tested in locked condition or in a gear selected position for normal driving as specified by the manufacturer for vehicles tested in non-locked condition.

 The target test speed vAA is equal to 50 km/h ± 1 km/h unless vBB exceeds 61 km/h.